dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/principles/triplestore-updates.md

 ### Linking

-Knora API v1 treats a link between two resources as a value, but in RDF, links must be treated differently to other types of values.
+Links must be treated differently to other types of values.
 Knora needs to maintain information about the link, including permissions and a version history.
 Since the link does not have a unique IRI of its own, Knora uses RDF